 Clicking on “view deal” takes you to an external site for information and booking.
 As with HometoGo, there were occasional snafus in this process; prices didn’t match, properties weren’t available, or (in one case) I got a dead-end error page.
 But in most cases the listings were as advertised.

 Best feature: Both Tripping and HometoGo have a new “flexible dates” feature that lets you search with a date parameter of “anytime” to see when the best deals are available.

-Acquired by Expedia Group in 2015 and then merged with its sister site HomeAway in 2019, Vrbo (originally called VRBO, which stands for “vacation rentals by owner”) offers the strongest features of both sites.
+Acquired by Expedia Group in 2015 and then merged with its sister site HomeAway in 2019, Vrbo (originally stylized as VRBO, which stands for “vacation rentals by owner”) offers the strongest features of both sites.
 You can browse by property type, from condos to cabins, through their catalogue of over 2 million vacation rentals.
 If you have an idea of the type of trip you’d like to take but aren’t attached to a destination, you can check out their curated lists of properties by vacation type and nearby activities.
 The search results are displayed alongside a convenient interactive map to show how far your rental is from your target destination.
 While this is a great visual, if you move the map even slightly the site will recalibrate your search to show you new properties, which can be a bit of a nuisance.

 The search results display the top amenities at a glance for each property along with both the nightly price and total price of the stay for the selected dates.
 Click into a result to see an in-depth and easily navigable description of policies and amenities, along with star ratings and traveler reviews.